-Figure 1: Geometric point of view of the block Cimmino Algorithm with p=2 where H = I - Q. Since H is symmetric positive definite we can solve this system by using Conjugate Gradient (CG) iterative method.
+Figure 1: Geometric point of view of the block Cimmino Algorithm with p = 2 equivalent to the linear system where H = I - Q. Since H is symmetric positive definite we can solve this system by using Conjugate Gradient (CG) iterative method.
 The CG accelerated block Cimmino algorithm is studied in details [3, 4, 5, 8].
 One of the issues in the CG iteration is to compute the projections onto A_i^T .
-The chosen method is through the solution of an augmented system [2] of the form where $r_i = b_i - A_i x^{(k)}$.
-The solution subvector u_i of the augmented system gives the projection.
-These systems are symmetric indefinite and we can solve them using the direct parallel solver MUMPS, which makes efficient use of the parallelism and gives to our solver the hybrid property.
-Our goal in this solver is then to have partitions capturing the ill-conditioning of the matrix that will be tackled by the direct solver so that the CG can converge quickly.
+The chosen method is through the solution of an augmented system [2] of the form